 - Congress voted to remove an anti-corruption rule, which President Trump signed with fanfare, abandoning U.S. leadership on transparency of payments by the extractive industries to government

-- Secret gag orders to agencies began the Trump administration
+- Secret gag orders to agencies

-- Historic attacks on the role of the free press in democracy, with exclusion of American press on trips abroad
+- Historic attacks on the role of the free press in democracy, with exclusion of American press on trips abroad.

-- No US chief technology officer, nor any evidence of plans for one, along with hundreds of key appointees not submitted to the Senate, including the U.S. chief information officer, chief science advisor and dozens of other science and technology policy roles
+- No US chief technology officer, nor any evidence of plans for one, along with hundreds of key appointees not submitted to the Senate, including the U.S. chief information officer, chief science advisor and dozens of other science and technology policy roles.

 - The President claimed to have made the most transparent selection of a nominee to be a Supreme Court Justice, given the campaign disclose of lists of potential nominees.
 When it came to announce his nominee, however, the White House tried to mislead out the press about another choice.

-- Levied attacks on the independent judiciary after judges struck down his executive order as unconstitutional
+- Levied attacks on the independent judiciary after judges struck down his executive order as unconstitutional.

-- Moved drones used in counterterrorism back to CIA, away from accountability and transparency at Department of Defense
+- Moved drones used in counterterrorism back to CIA, away from accountability and transparency at Department of Defense.

 Please send us your stories of more positive or negative examples of transparency and accountability under President Trump.